 The common shares of the Company were listed on the Toronto Stock Exchange on July 10, 2007.
-The following graph compares the total cumulative shareholder return for \$100 invested in common shares of the Company on July 10, 2007 and for six months increments thereafter in the Company's last completed financial year with the cumulative total return of the Standard and Poor's TSX Composite Stock Index ("S&P/TSX Index") over the same periods.
+The following graph compares the total cumulative shareholder return for \$100 invested in common shares of the Company from December 31, 2009 and for six months increments thereafter in the Company's last completed financial year with the cumulative total return of the Standard and Poor's TSX Composite Stock Index ("S&P/TSX Index") over the same periods.

-The trend on the above graph reflects the trend in Coro's compensation to executive officers reported in this Circular.
-In light of the decline in the Company's market value and general economic conditions in the fourth quarter of 2008, the Company and its executive team agreed to temporary reduce the base salaries of certain members of its executive team.
-In 2010 the salaries returned to their previously agreed amounts, however, since 2008 the executive officers have not received discretionary cash bonuses and are instead granted incentive stock options in order to align their interests with Coro's long term goals.
+The trend on the above graph reflects the trend in the Company's compensation to executive officers reported in this Circular.
+Since 2008 the executive officers have not received discretionary cash bonuses and are instead granted incentive stock options in order to align their interests with the Company's long-term goals.